karmab/kcli-plan-openshift4-upi/README.md

 ### for kcli

 - kcli installed (for rhel8/cento8/fedora, look [here](https://kcli.readthedocs.io/en/latest/#package-install-method))
-- an openshift pull secret (stored by default in openshift_pull.json)
+- an openshift pull secret (stored by default in openshift_pull.json), containing secret for registry.redhat.io and for ci if needed

 ### on the provisioning node